markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

  accounting\_group = <accounting-group-name>
     Causes jobs to negotiate under the given accounting group.
-This value is advertised in the job ClassAd as ``AcctGroup``.
+This value is advertised in the job ClassAd as AcctGroup.
 The HTCondor Administrator’s manual contains more information about accounting groups. accounting\_group\_user = <accounting-group-user-name>
     Sets the user name associated with the accounting group name for resource usage accounting purposes.
-If not set, defaults to the value of the job ClassAd attribute ``Owner``.
-This value is advertised in the job ClassAd as ``AcctGroupUser``.
+If not set, defaults to the value of the job ClassAd attribute Owner.
+This value is advertised in the job ClassAd as AcctGroupUser.
 If an accounting group has not been set with the **accounting\_group** command, this command is ignored. concurrency\_limits = <string-list>
     A list of resources that this job needs.
 The resources are presumed to have concurrency limits placed upon them, thereby limiting the